davidgiven/cpmish/arch/nc200/README.md

 formatted on the NC200 itself (using the standard ROM software) will more than double disk speed.

-Insert the disk into the machine's drive, power on, and press Code+Q. CP/Mish will boot.
+Insert the disk into the machine's drive, power on, and press Code+R. CP/Mish will boot.

 **Big warning:** CP/Mish uses _all_ the memory in your system; if you have